How to Fix Everything in Politics, Media, Culture, and Climate: Mother Jones’ Style Guide

 Today, Mother Jones is publishing its style guide, the handbook our editors and reporters use for internal guidance on word choice.
 It’s the first time in our 44-year history that we’re releasing it publicly.

 We’re sharing it to encourage readers, and ourselves, to learn out loud about words’ consequences and constraints.
-What this means is a living guide that’s constantly updated, but whose goals are unchanging: challenge hidden biases in language; avoid euphemisms that creep into national vocabulary (like “internment” when you mean incarceration); and amplify a diverse range of voices.
+What this means is a living guide that’s constantly updated, but whose goals are unchanging: challenge hidden biases in language, avoid euphemisms that creep into national vocabulary (like “internment” when you mean incarceration), and amplify a diverse range of voices.
 Find our guide here.

 A handful of newsrooms have released theirs: BuzzFeed News, the Guardian, the New York Times, Rewire.News, BBC.
 More newsrooms should tip their hands.
 Some highlights in ours: distinctions between disinformation and misinformation; suppression and depression of voter turnout; victims and survivors.
 You’ll see a default to gender-neutral occupational titles (with exceptions) and climate language like accepting scientific facts instead of believing in them.